 Use Figure's mortgage refinancing option

 If you’re looking for a simple way to refinance your mortgage, Figure can help.
 Our process has no paperwork since you apply for our mortgage refinance online.
 This ensures our application process only takes minutes to complete.
-Another benefit of our mortgage refinance process is that, instead of waiting an average of 39 days, you can see your refinancing application close in as few as 10 days, so the mortgage can fund more quickly.
+Another benefit of our mortgage refinance process is that, instead of waiting an average of 39 days, you can see your refinancing application close in days, so the mortgage can fund more quickly.
 Lastly, our dedicated support team will help you through the process, answering any questions you have.
 You don’t have to keep visiting the bank, or calling to make appointments, to receive assistance.

-Our refinancing process is simple, clear, and streamlined.
+Our at-home refinancing process is simple, clear, and streamlined.
 If you want to learn more, head over to our mortgage refinancing information page.